openedx/edx-platform/docs/decisions/0017-assets-without-python.rst

      - Description
      - Example
      - Expected direction
-   * - **XBlock Fragments**
-     - JS and CSS belonging to the pure XBlocks defined in edx-platform
-     - library_sourced_block.js
-     - Keep, or extract to per-XBlock repositories
-   * - **XModule Fragments**
-     - JS and SCSS belonging to the older XModule-style XBlocks defined in edx-platform
-     - ProblemBlock (aka CAPA) assets
-     - Convert to pure XBlock fragments
    * - **Legacy LMS Frontends**
      - JS, SCSS, and other resources powering LMS views that have not yet been replatformed into MFEs
      - Instructor Dashboard assets